18 Things Polite People Don’t Do on Thanksgiving

 Don’t make Thanksgiving awkward by bringing up old family dirt or any of these things you should never discuss at Thanksgiving dinner.
 Polite hosts set the tone for the celebration, so do your best to steer the conversation clear of controversy or touchy subjects.
-This might mean suggesting a chance of subject or transitioning to another activity, Grotts says.
+This might mean suggesting a change of subject or transitioning to another activity, Grotts says.

 Make your guests pick their seats

-Ignoring your guests’ dietary needs
+Ignore your guests’ dietary needs